Find out about the latest reports, reviews and plans.

 - Sexual Orientation

-The Gender Action Plan sets out the actions the University will take to address gender imbalance in certain subject areas and to address the gap between male and female participation in undergraduate study.
+The iGAP sets out the actions the university will take to address gender imbalance in severely gender imbalanced subject areas and to address the gap between male and female participation in undergraduate study.
+The iGAP also contains activities to:

-Efforts to eradicate discrimination and deliver equality at RGU are mainstreamed across all our functions.
-RGU in meeting its PSED has produced these reports:
+Efforts to deliver equality and eradicate discrimination at RGU are mainstreamed across all our functions.
+In meeting our duties of the Equality Act 2010, RGU has published these reports:

 A summary of staff numbers and analysis of staff numbers by Age, Gender, Disability and Ethnicity.